LuyangJia0058/MoletoSolv/README.md

 The `/data/` folder contains the following files:

 - `prediction_results.csv`: Output file containing predicted solvation free energies for solutes in various solvents.
-Each row corresponds to a solute–solvent pair.
 - `solutes_xyz.zip`: A ZIP archive containing `.xyz` files of solute molecules.
 All geometries were computed at the **B3LYP/def2-TZVPD** level of theory.
 - `solvent_parameters.csv`: Physically inspired descriptors for each solvent.